arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/quickstart/blogs/README.md

 A selection of external links to some of the content created by maintainers and users.

+### State of the functional ecosystem in Kotlin: Mid 2018 checkup

+This talk focuses on the day-to-day problems Arrow solves, from small ideas to big concepts.

+It includes an overview of all the modules available, and some of the 3rd party libraries made by the community.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/q_1xPYQLyaU?rel=0" frameborder="0" allowfullscreen></iframe>

+Conference for Kotliners, Budapest, Jun '18 - version 0.7.2

 ### Functional Programming in Kotlin with Arrow

 A rundown of all the features included in the library.